Obama nominates John Kerry as next secretary of state

 With Kerry standing at his side, Obama expressed confidence that the senator - a stalwart supporter who has long coveted the State Department job - would win swift confirmation from his Senate colleagues.

 The announcement fell short of the White House's earlier hopes of rolling out national security appointments, including a new CIA director, all at once before Christmas.
-That ambition was thwarted not only by the Hagel controversy but other matters that have occupied Obama's attention - the standoff over the "fiscal cliff" and last week's Newtown gun massacre.
+That ambition was thwarted both by the Hagel controversy as well as other matters that have occupied Obama's attention - the standoff over the "fiscal cliff" and last week's Newtown gun massacre.

-Kerry, 69, will take over from Clinton, who has been consistently rated as the most popular member of the president's Cabinet.
+Kerry, 69, will take over take over from Clinton, who has been consistently rated as the most popular member of the president's cabinet.

-But he will also have to pick up the pieces after a scathing official inquiry found serious security lapses by the State Department in the deadly September 11 attack on the U.S. diplomatic mission in Benghazi, Libya - a report that has tarnished the final days of Clinton's tenure.
+But he will also have to pick up the pieces after a scathing official inquiry found serious security lapses by the State Department in the deadly September 11 attack on the U.S. consulate in Benghazi, Libya - a report that has tarnished the final days of Clinton's tenure.

 Kerry's nomination follows a political firestorm that engulfed Rice, seen as the early favorite for the State job, spearheaded by Republicans fiercely critical of her role in the administration's early explanations for the Benghazi assault.

-Rice was defended by Obama, but she said on December 13 she was pulling her name from consideration to avoid a potentially lengthy and disruptive confirmation process.
+Rice was defended by Obama, but said last Thursday she was withdrawing her name from consideration to avoid a potentially lengthy and disruptive confirmation process.

-Kerry, known for his role as a Democratic power broker in the Senate, offers no such challenges.
+Kerry, known nationally for his presidential run and for his role as a Democratic power broker in the Senate, offers no such challenges.

 His selection sets a pragmatic tone as Obama begins overhauling his national security team.